Gaining on Graduation

 Students attending Roseburg High School can take part in a wide range of courses, clubs, college credit and AP classes, career and technical education programs, athletics and extracurricular experiences.
 Every student is unique, and we want every student to find their spark.

 Oregon graduation standards have increased in rigor over the past decade, both in the number of credits required and in the difficulty levels of core subjects like math and English.
-Oregon also requires more credits to graduate than most states in the U.S. Although the Oregon Department of Education this year suspended the state’s Essential Skills requirements, school districts maintain numerous methods and strategies for tracking student achievement.
+Oregon also requires more credits to graduate than most states in the U.S. Although the Oregon Department of Education suspended the state’s Essential Skills requirements, school districts maintain numerous methods and strategies for tracking student achievement.
 Students who pass their courses and earn credits do so by demonstrating proficiency.